Learn more about the changes in Venturing by visiting "Keeping Informed" plus see the new Venturing rank designs (7/23/14).

 Ken Bower, Western Region VOA Advisor, pass the follow info on to me: "The new pants are nearly as much green as they are gray, but they're not too close to the Boy Scout color.
 So far, only men's sizes are out.
-They come in two styles:
+They come in these styles:

 Waist sizes seem to be limited to non-numerics, and they have a bit of elastic in the waist, but no other adjustments I noticed.
 The material is a non-stretch, fairly sturdy nylon material, that, I think, will be much more durable than the "rip-stop style" flexible material.
 There are many pockets, with a variety of fasteners.
 All have zip-off legs.
 The new pants are $50.
 The old ones (where you can find them) are on clearance for $20."

 The new Venturing shirt is available now in Scout Shops and on www.scoutstuff.org (mens, womens).
 The new Venturing shirt (pop window view) became available again in January, 2013.

 Although the new shirt is a different design from the original, the patches all go in the same locations.

 New Uniform Options for 2009